It is good, mother,

 Leeya has won an international publication award from The Atlanta Review, with poems appearing in The Beloit Poetry Journal (Pushcart Prize nominee), Beltway Poetry Quarterly, Chandrabhagha, District Lit (Reader’s Choice Award), Poetry London and Vinyl, amongst others.
 A version of A story of the world before the fence was a semi-Finalist in the Black River Chapbook Competition and received honorable mention from the Women of Resilience Chapbook Contest, Southern Collective.
 Poems are forthcoming in a Red Hen Press anthology and with Penguin.

 Leeya has been volunteering with literary, community & education organizations, from a Lit Lab in public schools, to the alumni board at Georgetown University.
-She is currently serving on the board of the Alan Cheuse International Writer’s Center, and The Inner Loop.
-She hosts a reading series with The Writer’s Center as an editor-at-large with Plume Poetry.
+She serves on the board of The Inner Loop where she is a guest podcaster.
+She has hosted a reading series with The Writer’s Center as an editor-at-large with Plume Poetry.

 This site was created under the stewardship of the brilliant John Johnson.
 He made the process so easy and fun.
 It’s so nice for a writer to have a space to reflect their sensibility and aesthetic.
 You can reach John at JJ@JCJJ.COM